 In conclusion, every respondent defines success differently.
 Some respondents are satisfied with a finding of responsibility as long as they can continue with their education.
 Some respondents wish to obtain professional licenses or certain kinds of employment where an adverse finding in their academic record or on their transcript could hinder career advancement.
 Therefore, it is important for the respondent to consider his or her goals for the disciplinary proceeding as well as his or her long-term professional goals and to articulate those goals to his or her adviser.
 This information informs future strategy in the event of an adverse finding

 Patricia Hamill and Jeannette Brian are partners at Conrad O'Brien and Brittany Strandell is an associate with the firm.
 In addition to their practice in business litigation and white-collar defense work, Hamill, Brian and Strandell represent college students subjected to campus disciplinary proceedings or who have been suspended, expelled from or otherwise disciplined by their colleges following campus disciplinary hearings for alleged sexual misconduct or other alleged student code violations.

-Reprinted with permission from the March 29th edition of the Legal Intelligencer 2016 ALM Media Properties, LLC.
+Reprinted with permission from the March 29, 2016 issue of The Legal Intelligencer. © 2016 ALM Media Properties, LLC.
+Further duplication without permission is prohibited.
 All rights reserved.
-Further duplication without permission is prohibited, contact 877-257-3382 or email@example.com.